How I identified and developed my niche as Mental Health Awareness.

 A niche is nothing but targeting a particular area.
 In blogging niche is like your blog’s identity; people relate you with your niche.
 For example: If I write only about beauty products, I become a Beauty Blogger, If I write only about travel experience then I become a Travel Blogger.

-Narrowing down to a particular area is a more focused way of writing and maintaining a blog and in the long run it becomes your identity and help you when you plan to monetize your blog.
+Narrowing down to a particular area is a more focused way of writing and maintaining a blog and in the long run it becomes your identity and helps you when you plan to monetize your blog.

 How I identified my niche?